Eagtac SX30C2 Flashlight Review

 I have tested this light with an Efest 3500mAh 18650.
 It’ll also run from 2xCR123, and an adapter sleeve is provided.
 Any type 18650 will work.
 Protected, unprotected; flat top, button top.

 Here’s the runtime on MAX (which is what Eagtac calls Turbo).
-I didn’t observe any LVP, and the output once it settled, was nice and flat.
+I didn’t observe any LVP, and the output once it settled was nice and flat.
 Unfortunately, this output is a bit below specification.

 The output on High is much more level until the cell reaches a certain voltage, then output begins to drop dramatically.

 There is no indication from the switch when the voltage is low.
 There is an indication of cell voltage when the light is turned on.
-A few seconds after turn on, the switch will blink a number of times.
+A few seconds after turning on, the switch will blink a number of times.
 Those blinks indicate the following:

 4 Blinks: >80% capacity